Shearing approach to gauge-invariant Trotterization: Example: U(1) hopping terms

-\textit{U(1) hopping terms.}--- In Ref. \cite{shaw.lougovski.eaQuantumAlgorithms20a}, complete and scalable algorithms with bounded errors were given for time evolution of the lattice Schwinger model (QED in 1D space), truncated in the basis of electric fields and fermion occupation numbers.
+In Ref.~\cite{Shaw:2020udc} (and later, Ref.~\cite{Kan:2022esj}), complete and scalable algorithms with bounded errors were given for time evolution of the lattice Schwinger model (QED in 1D space), truncated in the basis of electric fields and fermion occupation numbers.
 The $H_j$ were link-localized electric energies and hopping terms, and site-localized mass terms.
 The propagators $e^{-i t H_j / s}$ associated to the electric and mass terms could be decomposed straightforwardly and exactly using typical universal gate sets because they are diagonal in the computational basis.
 The off-diagonal hopping terms do not enjoy the same benefit, making it less obvious how to exactly decompose their associated propagators as circuits.